Exam View:

 - Article 1: “India, that is Bharat, shall be a Union of States”.
 While the Constitution doesn’t mention the term “federal”, it does provide for a governance structure primarily federal in nature.

-- Articles 245 to 254: The legislative functions of union and states are discussed mainly in Articles 245 to 255 in Part XI of the constitution.
+- Articles 245 to 254: The legislative functions of unions and states are discussed mainly in Articles 245 to 255 in Part XI of the Constitution.

 - Article 246 (Seventh Schedule): It demarcates the powers of the Union and the State by classifying their powers into 3 lists.
-They are: Union List, State List and Concurrent List.
+They are the Union List, State List, and Concurrent List.

 - The Fifteenth Finance Commission report: It recommended a special grant to three States to ensure that the tax devolution in 2020-21 in absolute terms should not be less than the amount of devolution received by these States in 2019-20.